Table of contents :

-- In terms of human rights, TotalEnergies relies in particular on the U.N.
-Guiding Principles on Human Rights to identify its salient risks.
+- In terms of human rights, TotalEnergies relies in particular on the UN Guiding Principles (UNGPs) Reporting Framework to identify its salient risks.

-- In terms of purchasing, a mapping of the CSR (Corporate Social Responsibility) risks has been drawn up and regularly updated since 2012.
+- In terms of purchasing, a mapping of CSR risks has been drawn up and regularly updated since 2012.